skybet/skybet.github.io/_posts/2016-01-22-kafka-cluster-sizing.md

 Putting those numbers into [our model](http://www.getguesstimate.com/models/3389) gives us an expected cluster-wide disk throughput of 16000 MB/sec and a cluster-wide memory requirement of 40 Gb.

-To enable patching and give us high availability we've been assuming an initial cluster of 5 servers.
+To enable patching and give us high availability we've been assuming an initial cluster of five servers.
 Assuming the load is spread fairly evenly we need to cope with 3200 MB/sec per-server and 8GB memory per server.
 Our infra team aren't too worried about these numbers, and offer to put some numbers together for us.